jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 sacct will show all submitted jobs but cannot, of course, provide data for a number of fields until the job has finished.
 Use the [sstat](https://slurm.schedmd.com/archive/slurm-22.05.9/sstat.html) command to get information about running programs.
 "Instrumenting" your jobs to gather information about them can include adding one or more sstat commands to batch jobs in multiple places.

 !!!
 Tip
-    Much of this information can be used with `sstat`, but there are differences, particularly in available output fields.
+    Much of the information on this page can be used with `sstat`, but there are differences, particularly in available output fields.

 Examples below use angle brackets ++less++ ++greater++  to indicate where you are supposed to replace argumements with your values.